4.3.1 pde.pdes.allen_cahn module

 • interface_width (float) – The diffusivity of the described species

-• bc (BoundariesData) – The boundary conditions applied to the field.
-Boundary conditions are generally given as a list with one condition for each axis.
+• bc (BoundariesData | None) – The boundary conditions applied to the field.
+Boundary conditions are generally given as a dictionary with one condition for each axis side.
 For periodic axes, only periodic boundary conditions are allowed (indicated by ‘periodic’ and ‘anti-periodic’).
-For non-periodic axes, different boundary conditions can be specified for the lower and upper end (using a tuple of two conditions).
+For non-periodic axes, different boundary conditions can be specified for the lower and upper end (using specific identifiers, like x- and y+).
 For instance, Dirichlet conditions enforcing a value NUM (specified by {‘value’: NUM}) and Neumann conditions enforcing the value DERIV for the derivative in the normal direction (specified by {‘derivative’: DERIV}) are supported.
-Note that the special value ‘natural’ imposes periodic boundary conditions for periodic axis and a vanishing derivative otherwise.
+Note that the special value ‘auto_periodic_neumann’ imposes periodic boundary conditions for periodic axis and a vanishing derivative otherwise.
 More information can be found in the boundaries documentation.

 evolution_rate(state, t=0)[source]

-evaluate the right hand side of the PDE
+Evaluate the right hand side of the PDE.

 Parameters: